blank-tree/permanentbeta.xyz/content/permanentbeta.md

 - When we criticise *Google*, we can think about *knowledge*.

 ## About
 In the beginning, this essay was written by [Fernando Obieta](https://fernando-obieta.com) in his second Semester at the [Zurich University of the Arts](https://zhdk.ch) enrolled in the masters program ["Transdisciplinary Studies in the Arts"](https://www.zhdk.ch/en/degree-programmes/transdisciplinary-studies-73/transdisciplinarystudies).
-Special Thanks to: [Prof. Irene Vögeli](https://www.zhdk.ch/person/7848), [Basil Rogger](https://www.zhdk.ch/person/11115), [Jil Sanchez](https://jilsanchez.com/) and Marco Wettach.
+Special Thanks to: [Prof. Irene Vögeli](https://www.zhdk.ch/person/7848), [Basil Rogger](https://www.zhdk.ch/person/11115), [Jil Sanchez](https://jilsanchez.com/), [Nina Calderone](http://www.ninacalderone.com/), [Silvan Jeger](https://silvanjeger.ch/) and Marco Wettach.

 ## The digital space